 I was a relatively late starter into the industry, having previously spent 8 years in China, mostly running my own fine art business and having learned fluent Mandarin Chinese.
 I returned to Britain at the end of 2010 and I decided to embark a new specialised career path.
 After some thinking I chose Watchmaking.

-The experience so far has inspired me to continue on my personal journey within watchmaking, as my career is flourishing and I am able to use my position both in work and on-line to help inspire some of tomorrow’s watchmakers to follow along the same path.
+The experience so far has inspired me to continue on my personal journey within watchmaking, as my career is flourishing and I am able to use my position both at work and on-line to help inspire some of tomorrow’s watchmakers to follow along the same path.

 If you’re interested in linking up, you can connect on Linked In.
 Here’s the link)